 2. YouTube Ads

-In early 2018, I gained enough followers to monetize my YouTube channel through YouTube’s Partner Program.
-Now my YouTube videos have ads in them, and I get paid by Google AdSense.
+In early 2018, I gained enough followers to monetize my YouTube channel through YouTube’s Partner Program (YPP).
+Now my YouTube videos have ads in them, and I get paid by Google AdSense (YouTube’s parent company).

 For a YouTube channel to be eligible for monetization, it needs to meet the following minimum requirements:

-I’m not an expert on YouTube or videography by any means, but I think I got lucky with my niche of solo female van life videos.
+I’m not an expert on YouTube or videography by any means, but I think my niche of solo female van life videos helped me initially grow my channel back in 2017/2018.
 Before I started making videos about van life, my channel consisted of a handful of travel videos that barely got any views.
-My three most popular YouTube videos– Van Tour: Self-Converted Ford Transit Camper Van, Van Life As A Solo Female & Solo Female Van Life: Living on the Road Full-Time blew up overnight and each now has over half a million views, and earned me the majority of my 35K+ YouTube channel subscriptions.
+My three most popular YouTube videos– Van Tour: Self-Converted Ford Transit Camper Van, Van Life As A Solo Female & Solo Female Van Life: Living on the Road Full-Time blew up with over half a million views, and earned me the majority of the 35K+ YouTube channel subscriptions I had up until I started using YouTube Shorts in 2023.

+You don’t need to have the best camera equipment or editing skills to get started, your videos and channel can evolve as you do.
 I personally started out editing on iMovie and since upgraded to Final Cut Pro, and here’s the camera equipment I use.
+However, now that I’m focusing on vertical videos to create content, I’m mostly filming on my iPhone.

-I also use Skillshare to learn filming and editing techniques from professionals in the industry.
+I have also used Skillshare to learn filming and editing techniques from professionals in the industry.
 Skillshare is an online learning community with thousands of classes in design, business, tech, and more.
 Get 2 FREE months of premium Skillshare classes for yourself!

-In addition to allowing Google AdSense to place ads in my YouTube videos, I recently started using Google AdSense on my website too.
+In addition to allowing Google AdSense to place ads in my YouTube videos, I also use Google AdSense on my website too.

-Since I was already using Google Adsense for YouTube, I just connected my website to my account and turned on “auto ads”, so Google automatically shows ads across my website wherever it determines are the best places.
+Since I was already using Google Adsense for YouTube, I just connected my website to my account and turned on “auto ads”, so Google automatically shows ads across my website wherever it determines that the best places are.
 I limited my “ad load” to 4 ads per page just to reduce the clutter and spamminess.

 There are other platforms that bloggers use to profit from ads on their websites, but I just wanted to be able to manage all my ad earnings in one place and from one company (which makes things a little easier for reporting my income on my taxes and is less time consuming to manage).